 By Sarvesh Talreja Jun.
 27, 2020

-During the lockdown, the one thing I have missed most is being able to go to a restaurant and have a meal I enjoy.
+During the pandemic, the one thing I have missed most is being able to go to a restaurant and have a meal I enjoy.
 I will know things have returned to “normalcy” when we can sit in a place we love with our people, and not have to worry obsessively about who touched our food.

 There are only so many days an organised man can endure in a lockdown without doing some cupboard ransacking.
 It is during the course of one such ransacking that I found a bunch of papers that I’d almost forgotten about: my stack of bills from various restaurants, dating back about a decade.
 Each piece of paper is a prompt to a chapter in my life.
 I can tell myself a vivid story of the people and place and time around each of these meals.
 It’s how I have – unknowingly, unintentionally – punctuated my existence on earth.
 I chance upon a particular bill with unusually bold, time-resistant ink, looking at it with a fondness most humans associate with old photos.